FrankChinedu/tetris_au/readme.md

    - emit an event `JOIN_TETRIS_GAME_SESSION` pass the roomName and userName
    - listen on `TETRIS_GAME_SESSION_DATA` to get game data
    - listen on `START_TETRIS_GAME_SESSION`

+   - listen on `INVALID_TETRIS_GAME_ROOM` incase game room does not exist
+   - listen on `USERNAME_TAKEN_ERROR` incase username is taken user can choose another user name

   # GAME:::